openEHR/archie/README.md

 ## Dependency

 You can depend on parts of Archie, or the entire library at once.
-If you want the entire library, including the Archetype Object Model, ADL parser, all tools and openEHR reference model implementation, you can do in gradle:
+If you want the entire library, including the AOM, ADL parser, all tools and openEHR reference model implementation, you can do in gradle:

 ```gradle
 dependencies {